 - Long-term Strategy

 Judge’s Ruling On The House

-The de-facto standard nowadays is to always give the house to the woman.
-It doesn’t really matter what happened, remember the state sees that woman need protection.
+The defacto standard nowadays is to always give the house to the woman.
+It doesn’t really matter what happened, remember the state sees that women need protection from all men.
 If you can get a female judge, she may be more equitable to the man.
 An old and crusty male judge is going to feel that the woman needs protection and should be awarded everything.